MDHHS director: There won't be a statewide mask mandate at this point - NewsBreak

 Right now, the state continues to leave the masking issue up to individual school districts.
 Statewide, most have some level of masking requirement.

-"We continue to echo the recommendations of the CDC for masking, in particular, indoors for persons who are both vaccinated and unvaccinated," Hertel said.
+"We continue to echo the recommendations of the CDC for masking, in particular, indoors for persons who are both vaccinated and unvaccinated," Hertel said on 7 UpFront on Tuesday night.

 In the past couple of weeks, health departments in Oakland and Wayne counties have issued mask mandates for schools.
 Washtenaw County is expected to follow suit in the coming days.